meme-lord/dotfiles/README.md

 # Dotfiles

-Created by following this guide from Ackama: https://www.ackama.com/what-we-think/the-best-way-to-store-your-dotfiles-a-bare-git-repository-explained/
+Created this repo by following this guide from Ackama: https://www.ackama.com/what-we-think/the-best-way-to-store-your-dotfiles-a-bare-git-repository-explained/

 # Installation
 ```